johnofmars/mm-github-pages-starter/_pages/builds.md

 [Here's a quick full build in DIM with Nezerac's Sins for you Voidlocks out there.](https://dim.gg/hbrqg2q/Voltatile-Lion)

-## Non-Seasonal Builds

-**Head (any element):**
-- Enhanced Aiming Perks or 2x Regular Aiming Perks
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

-**Void Gloves:**
-- 1x Grenade Launcher loader (3 energy)
-- 1x HC Loader (3 energy) OR
-- 1x Sniper Loader (4 energy)
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

-**Ophidian Aspects (Solar/Arc):**
-> Because Ophidians gives a +30 to handling and huge reload boosts, you get more bang for your buck with other perks for your grenades/melees.

-- Fastball (2 energy)
-- Enhanced Momentum Transfer (3 Solar energy) OR
-- Enhanced Impact Induction (5 Arc energy)
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

-**Chest (any element):**
-- Unfliching of your kinetic's choice

-**Boots with _Primary_ Ammo Kinetic Weapon (any element):**
-> With Chimera giving Quickdraw like boosts to handling, you don't need Dexterity perks, really.
-Additionally, GL scavenger doesn't work on Lion, since it takes Primary ammo.
-But honestly, there aren't a lot of options left, so take a dexterity perk anyway.

-- Traction (3 energy)
-- Primary Weapon Dexterity (1-2 energy)
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

-**Boots with _Special_ Ammo Kinetic Weapon (any element):**
-> With Chimera giving Quickdraw like boosts to handling, you don't need Dexterity perks, really.
-Additionally, GL scavenger doesn't work on Lion, since it takes Primary ammo.
-So take a dexterity perk anyway.

-- Traction (3 energy)
-- Special Ammo Weapon Dexterity (2-4 energy)
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

-**Void Class Item**
-> The only element and perk that has direct Lion synergy is Dire Artillery.
-If you don't want to use Lion as your primary means of getting kills, then build however you would otherwise.

-- Dire Artillery x2 (3 energy x2)
-- Stat Perk such as Mobility, Recovery, etc. (3-4 energy)

 ## Charged with Light Build (CwL)

 Charged with Light is a really strong system that synergizes well with Lion.
 Unfortunately, it's a bit obtuse.